 Companies with an eCommerce site not only need to make sure they are staying compliant to avoid major fines, which is getting more complex in a borderless online market, they also need to be more transparent and responsive with customers when it comes to gathering, using, and protecting their personal data to create trust and loyalty.
 Without trust it will be hard to grow your business online.

 Impact of GDPR since 2018?

-Under the GDPR, potentially crippling fines – up to €20 million or 4% of global revenues, depending on what’s greater.
+Under GDPR, companies have been facing potential fines of up to €20 million or 4% of global revenues, depending on what’s greater.
 While all companies are vulnerable, those with poor data-protection practices or those that incur data breaches due to their own negligence are particularly exposed.
 GDPR Enforcement Tracker has been tracking these fines and so far through September 2021, there have been 778 fines levied totaling €1,277,329,802.
 Below are the top 5 as reported by the site, recognize any of the brands?

 So why does this cost so much?
 Think of the GDPR as a kind of consumer bill of rights governing data use.
 Under it, consumers have a variety of rights:

 - They must be able to access their personal data, know what is being collected and used by companies, and why.

 - Consumers “own” their information.
 Data accumulated on a consumer cannot be sold to third parties.

 - Companies must protect an individual’s IP address or cookie data with the same rigor as a name, address, and Social Security number.

 - Consumers have the right to request that their data be transferred to another business.

 - They may demand that any personal data be erased at any time from companies and third parties.